 Perhaps you want to use one joint account for all of your finances.
 Maybe you want to use a combination of separate and joint accounts.
 No matter how you commingle your money, see how Zeta might be able to help you and your partner get on the same page financially.

 What are your thoughts on joint bank account pros and cons?
-Have you taken a look at Zeta?

 Please let us know in the comments below.